 Our weekend workshops are designed for adults, but youth are also welcome to register with an enrolled parent or guardian.

-Check/Mail Registration Option: Send payment in full or a minimum $45 per person check deposit payable to the Wolf College, 1026 14th St. SW, Puyallup WA 98371 along with a completed registration form.
+Check/Mail Registration Option: Send a check donation payable to the Wolf College, 1026 14th St. SW, Puyallup WA 98371 along with a completed registration form.
 Balances will be due upon arrival at the workshop.

 Please prepare as you normally would for a hike, including snacks, lunch, water bottle, 10 essentials, etc., but especially with appropriate clothing including rain gear and waterproof footwear.
 Also, bring along a set of binoculars, digital camera, and if you don’t have a birding field guide yet and wish to purchase one, we recommend: Wildlife of the Pacific Northwest by David Moskowitz, among others.